Ten Dystopian Novels To Read Before You Die

 10. The Road – Cormac McCarthy (2006)

-Cormac McCarthy is one of the great figures of world literature over the last fifty years and when he turned his hand to a dystopian novel he did not disappoint.
-Hardly a prolific writer The Road became the tenth(and still most recent) novel that McCarthy had published over a writing career spanning fifty years but like everything that came before it captures the heart and mind in unexpected ways.
+Cormac McCarthy is one of the great figures of world literature over the last fifty years, and when he turned his hand to a dystopian novel he did not disappoint.
+Hardly a prolific writer, The Road became the tenth(and still most recent, although we are eagerly awaiting the publication date for The Passenger) novel that McCarthy had published over a writing career spanning fifty years but like everything that came before it captures the heart and mind in unexpected ways.

 Set in North America after an unspecified disaster has destroyed all the arable land and killed the majority of people it follows the tale of a man who is slowly dying and his young son as they quest across the continent in search of food and sanctuary while trying to avoid the few other remaining survivors who are scavengers and cannibals.
 In the time between the disaster and the time of the novel almost all food and fuel has been used, and McCarthy depicts a barren and derelict world where every scrap of resource can be a matter of life and death.
 Simply depicted as a story of good vs bad like all of McCarthy’s novels this fails to tell the whole story, as he creates a heart breaking story about trust and innocence against the most terrible backdrop.

-The Road received great critical acclaim upon its release and on 2007 it was awarded the Pulitzer Prize for fiction.
+The Road received great critical acclaim upon its release and in 2007 it was awarded the Pulitzer Prize for fiction.